-2120.1 Instructional Practices Strategies.
+2120.1 Instructional Practices

-Educators Instructional practices shall promote personalization and high expectations for each student and enable so that each student successfully engages in the curriculum and meets graduation requirements.
-Classroom instruction shall include a range of researchevidence-based instructional practices strategies that most effectively improve student learning and engage all students, as identified by national and Vermont guidance and locally collected and analyzed student data.
+Instructional practices Educators shall promote personalization and high expectations for each student and enable so that each student-to successfully engages in the curriculum and meets the graduation requirements.
+Classroom instruction shall include a range of research-based instructional practices strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.